Page updated 31/8/2018

 Emmet Bergin (left) and his mate – two of the British Army’s finest – spend most of the film guarding a farmer’s landrover in a back street while being pelted with rocks by local kids.
 Note the army regulation hair cuts!

-Available used on VHS on Amazon.com – very scarce.
+Available on VHS on Amazon.com – very scarce – and unofficial versions on DVD.

 “Quiet Man, The” (1952) (153 mins) Drama.